dankuck/dankuck.github.io/_posts/2021-04-03-trumans-map-5-loss-aversion.md

 “Truman, I just saw Nancy in the bathroom, and I asked her if she has a boyfriend.”

 “What?
 My mom was in there!”
-Girlfriend stuff was like a magnet for any normal mom.
-Though my mom in particular wasn’t the type to get involved, it was still too risky.

 “Well I didn’t mention you, of course.
 Nancy said she doesn’t have a boyfriend.
 So I figure it’s your move.
 Do you want me to bring her a note?”
 Meryl looked excited.
 I was less enthusiastic.